farblos/wpg2dk/README.md

 *Notes*:

 - `wpg2dk` expects the media files exactly where specified by the WPG metadata database.
-And it places the sidecar files with extension `.xmp` alongside with the original media files.
+And it places the intermediate XMP files with extension `.xmp` alongside with the original media files.

-- When executing `wpg2dk` in conversion mode you must specify the location of all volumes referenced in the WPG metadata on the command line with parameter `-volmap`.
+- When executing `wpg2dk` with action `extract` you must specify the location of all volumes referenced in the WPG metadata of the processed media files on the command line with parameter `-volmap`.

-- To get an idea what volumes are used and what their path should be, run `wpg2dk` in check mode.
+- To get an idea what volumes are used and what their path should be, run `wpg2dk` with action `list`.

 ### People Tags